Q1 2026 Update

-The private sector job vacancy rate in Canada remained unchanged, at 2.8% in 2025 Q4.
+The private sector job vacancy rate in Canada remained unchanged at 2.8% in 2026 Q1, marking the fifth consecutive quarter at this level.
 Vacancy rates showed little to no change quarter-over-quarter across most provinces and sectors.
-Year-over-year variations were minimal—under 0.5% for all provinces, sectors, and business sizes, with the exception of agri-businesses .
+Year-over-year variations were minimal—under 0.5% for all provinces, sectors, and business sizes, except for businesses employing 5 to 19 workers (-0.7).

-Smaller businesses continue leading in vacancy rate declines
+Smaller businesses continue to report higher vacancy rates

 Related Documents